 Managing an offshore software development team with a different time zone can be a little problematic and concerning.
-Handling a team which is on the other side of the globe can be a little stressful.
+Handling a team that is on the other side of the globe can be a little stressful.
 You need to consider a lot of things.
-Cultural differences is one thing, getting accustomed to a different working style and most especially different time zones.
+Cultural differences are one thing, getting accustomed to a different working style and most especially different time zones.

 Make use of the latest technology and tools